vkatari10/trading-bot/README.md

 ## Tech Stack

 All of the current code right now to load, process financial data and train machine learning models and run them in a live environment is all done in python.
 Future plans include to use websockets using `Go` for API calls and computing technical indicators on historical data using `C++` as a way to reduce runtime.
-Beyond this repo includes a future project to add a dashboard to moinitor the trading bot in its runtime environment that utliizes Next.js and Typescript.
+Beyond this repo includes a future project to add a dashboard to moinitor the trading bot in its runtime environment that utliizes `Next.js` and `Typescript`.